Martin Webb: Business

-Martin co-founded the C-Side Leisure group with, the former Conservative MP for Brighton Kemptown, Simon Kirby, whose portfolio grew to include many pubs, clubs and restaurants in and around Brighton.
-Martin himself is a keen Labour supporter.
+Webb co-founded the C-Side Leisure group with, the former Conservative MP for Brighton Kemptown, Simon Kirby, whose portfolio grew to include many pubs, clubs and restaurants in and around Brighton.
+Webb himself is a Labour supporter.

 His first venture was a design company, Copywrite, founded with business partner Simon Kirby, but it went bust within three years.
 Other ventures have included Dekoart, a web-based fine art digital printing company, and another pub company, Medicine Group, which had sites in Islington and the ever-fashionable Shoreditch in London.

 On 3 September 2016, he shut down The Dyke Pub and the following day reopened it as a second-hand furniture shop.
 This was done as permitted development, a planning loophole which allows owners to change the use of a business from A4 to A1 without the need to submit a planning application.

-Martin plans to reopen the Dyke as a smaller bar in the darker half of the building, whilst developing private accommodation above and in the garden.
+Webb plans to reopen the Dyke as a smaller bar in the darker half of the building, whilst developing private accommodation above and in the garden.

+Politics

+Webb has announced his intention to run as an independent candidate in the 2026 Sussex and Brighton mayoral election.